jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

     # TypeError
     # SyntaxError

-* there is a closing quote, with no open quote.
-I add an opening quote
+* I add an opening quote, there is a closing quote with no open quote

   .. code-block:: python